 Students should apply as soon as possible to ensure they receive notification of financial aid eligibility before the May 1 National Candidates Reply Date.
-To be considered for USC Merit Scholarships, they should apply for admission by December 1.
 Students should respond to any additional requests from USC within 10 days.
-To monitor financial aid status, they should log in to.
+To monitor financial aid status, they should log in to .

-Eligibility for Funding: To receive financial aid, students must: be U.S. citizens or eligible non-citizens, be admitted to USC, maintain Satisfactory Academic Progress, and not be in default on prior loans.
-Undergraduates awarded a California Dream Grant, and who meet all other eligibility requirements, are considered for limited university funding.
+To receive financial aid, students must be: a U.S. citizen; an eligible non-citizen (such as a permanent resident, refugee, or asylee); or be an undocumented person meeting certain criteria.
+Students must also be admitted to USC, maintain Satisfactory Academic Progress, and not be in default on prior loans.
+Undergraduates who have been awarded a California Dream Grant and who meet all other eligibility requirements may be considered for limited university funding.

 Prospective First-Year Students

-Complete the 2017-2018 PROFILE Application online.
-The PROFILE information, along with your FAFSA information, will help determine your eligibility for USC student aid funds.
+Complete the 2023-2024 CSS Profile online.
+The CSS Profile information, along with your FAFSA information, will help determine your eligibility for USC student aid funds.